nordic-institute/REST-adapter-service/documentation/Setting-up-Development-Environment.md

 git clone https://github.com/nordic-institute/REST-adapter-service.git
 ```

-The code is located in the ```src``` folder.
+The code is located in the ```adapter``` folder.

 ### Building the code

 Rest Adapter Service uses Gradle as the build management tool.
-In order to build the whole project and generate the jar file (rest-adapter-service-x.x.x.jar), you must run the gradle command below from the ```src``` directory.
+In order to build the whole project and generate the jar file (rest-adapter-service-x.x.x.jar), you must run the gradle command below from the ```adapter``` directory.

 ```
  ./gradlew build